Sam Born

-Sam Born (September 10, 1891 – March 23, 1959) was an American businessman and candy maker.
+Sam Born (September 10, 1891 – March 23, 1959) was a Ukrainian-American businessman and candy maker.

 Biography

 Samuel Bernstein was born into a Jewish family in Vinnitsia, Russian Empire (now Vinnytsia in Ukraine).
 He had been a rabbinical student from Berdichev, Ukraine, before his family fled to Paris, France, where he learned the art of chocolate-making.

 Under his original name Samuel Bernstein, he immigrated to the United States in December 1909.
 He sailed on the S/S Merion from Liverpool to Philadelphia; on the ship's passenger list, his occupation was listed as "candy maker".

 In 1916 Sam Born was awarded the "key to the city" of San Francisco for inventing a machine that mechanically inserted sticks into lollipops.